 Phase 1 of the certification orientation is an online course available at: https://admh.academy.reliaslearning.com/Prospective-Community-Provider-Certification-Orientation-Phase-1-Online-Course---ADMHProv1.aspx.
 This training provides a basic overview of the ADMH provider certification process.
 This course must be completed, and a certificate of completion printed, prior to registering for Phase 2.
 The cost of this phase is $25.

 Prospective Community Provider – Certification Orientation (Phase 2 – webinar)

 Phase 2 of the certification orientation is planned to be held four times a year.
 This comprehensive overview of the certification application process is required prior to submitting a certification application.
-This phase of the Certification Orientation will be provided through a Webinar due to restrictions on large gatherings during the COVID pandemic.
-Availability for Phase 2 is limited.
+This phase of the Certification Orientation will be provided through a Webinar.
 To ensure equitable access to registration for prospective providers across the state, ADMH will NOT accept hand-delivered registration packets.
 Registration packets are reviewed in the order they are received.
 All required registration materials must be included for your registration to be processed.
 The cost of this phase is $100 (money order or cashier’s check).

-Check this page in mid-September to access registration materials for the October 2022 session.
+- Check this page in mid-March to access registration materials for the April 2024 Phase 2 Session.